 A Year in Egyptology

 This has been a mixed year with some success's such as the return of stolen antiquities to Egypt but also some not so successful excavations.
-Dr. Zahi Hawass had reported two new tombs in the valley of kings which so far have not materialized as also the tomb of Antony and Cleopatra, though the idea that Cleopatra and Mark Antony are buried together seems far fetched to this author.
+Dr. Zahi Hawass had reported two new tombs in the Valley of the Kings which so far have not materialized as also the tomb of Antony and Cleopatra, though the idea that Cleopatra and Mark Antony are buried together seems far fetched to this author.

-Here is an excellent picture of the stolen graywhack head taken by a British smuggler twenty years ago.
+Here is an excellent picture of the stolen graywack head taken by a British smuggler twenty years ago.

 Friday, December 26, 2008